bbmokhtari/django-translations/docs/reference/context.rst

    .. method:: create(lang=None)

-      Create the translations from the context and write them to the database.

-      Creates the translations of the entity and the specified relations of it in a language from their translatable :attr:`~translations.models.Translatable.TranslatableMeta.fields`
+      Create the translations of the context's purview in a language.

-      and writes them to the database.
+      Creates the translations using the :attr:`translatable fields \
+      <translations.models.Translatable.TranslatableMeta.fields>` of the
+      context's purview in a language.

       :param lang: The language to create the translations in.
           ``None`` means use the :term:`active language` code.